 visible, ensure that View, Toolbars, <toobar name>, is enabled

-(i.e., checked).
-Normally, you will want these enabled at the very
+Normally, you probably will want at least these three items enabled on

 ☼ How to create a new, custom toolbar

 (along with several tips, such as how to copy existing toolbars, move